Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 Sleep Lab

-Polysomnography and titration studies.
-Primarily night shifts.
+Polysomnography setup and titration studies.
+Primarily night shifts with automatic night differential.
 Lower physical demands than acute care.
-SDS credential is a plus.
-Predictable workload.
+SDS credential adds value.

 Home Health